reno-router/blog-microservice/README.md

 2. `$ docker-compose up`

-You can then invoke one of the below HTTP requests.
+You can then invoke one of the following HTTP requests, or run the unit tests with `deno test`.

 ## Operations